Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 The most embarrassing part was when Jooyun somehow managed to *pin* Ferd face-down in the dirt, locked up in just such a way that he couldn’t use *any* of his strength to escape.

-But Jooyun could use all of *his* against Ferd...to great effect.
+But Jooyun could use all of *his* against Ferd... to great effect.
 "You shouldn’t ever be losing a fight against me, big fella.
-But here you are...losing."
+But here you are... losing."
 Jooyun *snarled* into Ferd’s ear, while that thick, hard arm of his bit deeper into Ferd’s throat.
 "You’ve been relying on your brawn your whole life, haven’t you?
 So what do you do against someone who knows how to fight?"

 He almost surrendered before he remembered to wrap his tail around Jooyun’s waist and *squeeze* good and hard.
 Jooyun grunted and held on, seemingly not bothered too much…

-*"Hnngh…* That right there’d kill most Humans...but not me."
+"*Hnngh…* That right there’d kill most Humans... but not me."
 He growled, and that big ball of stone in his arm grew just a little bit bigger.
 "I can do this all day long…" Another grunt, and that muscle of his swelled up even more.
 "Can you?"

 No. No Ferd could not.
-Jooyun growled and cruelly squeezed his arm *much* harder for a long moment, just to show what he could *really* do, and Ferd felt himself suddenly unable to breathe...He loosened his tail to give in.
+Jooyun growled and cruelly squeezed his arm *much* harder for a long moment, just to show what he could *really* do, and Ferd felt himself suddenly unable to breathe...
+He loosened his tail to give in.
 Joooyun didn’t let go.
 Instead he grunted and tightened his grip yet again, and squeezed down harder with those thick long legs of his...

 But only for a moment.
 He let go before he gave any real hurt and rolled off, panting.
 He was big and strong enough to haul Ferd up to his feet and completely off the ground with a quiet grunt of effort.
 They hugged it out forehead-to-forehead, all slights and insults forgiven.